gnois/luaty/README.md

 - Basic lint checking
   * Assigning to undeclared (a.k.a global) variable
-  * duplicated variable in the same scope
+  * duplicate variables in the same scope
-  * duplicated key exists in table
+  * duplicate keys in a table

 ```
 a = 1              -- Error: undeclared identifier a